Table of Contents

 There are various ways to bloom your coffee.
 Add 20% of your water to the coffee grounds and let it sit for 30 seconds before adding the rest of the water.

-Some coffee aficionadas will swear you’re making a serious mistake stirring your coffee before the brew time is up.
+Some say stirring the coffee your coffee before the brew time is up is a serious mistake.
 Others will tell you to stir before you place the plunger on top.

 So, here are the options we recommend: